peter-oziegbe/kyosk-dataproducts/README.md

           *[Downloading `protoc` compiler (Skip this section if you already have `protoc` compiler)]*
             1. Download `protoc` compiler from [Protoc Installation Site](https://grpc.io/docs/protoc-installation/)
-            2. Add the path to the downloaded folder to your PATH environment variable
+            2. Add the path to the `\bin` directory in the downloaded folder to your PATH environment variable

           *[Downloading `jq` and `yq` binaries (For Windows Users) - Skip this section if you already have `jq` and `yq` or are not a Windows user]*
             1. Download `jq` binary from [jq Download Page](https://stedolan.github.io/jq/download/)